For the first time, the majority of people under 16 in America are nonwhite and Hispanic

 The numbers are in.

 The Census Bureau has released its latest population estimates, which include data from 2019.
-And on the whole, it shows an aging white America and an increasingly diverse set of United States.
+And on the whole, it shows an aging white America and an increasingly diverse United States.

 Here are some general insights: